alemart/encantar-js/docs/api/plugin-aframe.md

 ## Events

+The events below are emitted on the scene.

 ### arstarted

-This event is emitted on the scene when the main loop of the AR scene is set up, just after the AR session starts.
+The main loop of the AR scene has been set up.
+This takes place just after the AR session starts.

 *Since:* 0.4.2.
 Previously, this event was called *ar-started*.